laurelhweiss/toast/README.md

 ## Features

-- Displays a sky cutout centered on a coordinate or HETDEX detectid
-- Overlays fiber positions from `get_fibers_table`
+- Displays HETDEX fiber coverage of an input coordinate (or HETDEX Detectid) on an image cutout.
+- Ability to pan around to any RA/Dec with arrow controls.
-- Freehand lasso selection of fibers directly on the image
+- A user drawn lasso selects locations of interest directly on the image.
+The corresponding fiber spectra can then be extracted and stored.
 - Two extraction modes:
-  - `fibers` — raw calibrated fiber spectra for all selected fibers (default)
+  - `fibers` — raw calibrated fiber spectra
-  - `psf` — PSF-weighted extraction at the lasso center via `get_spectra`
+  - `psf` — PSF-weighted extraction at the lasso center
-- Stacked spectrum with selectable statistic (`mean`, `median`, `biweight`, `weighted_biweight`)
+- Calculates a stacked spectrum from the selected fibers with a specified statistic (`mean`, `median`, `biweight`, `weighted_biweight`)
-- Pan to any RA/Dec with the arrow controls; Reset returns to the original input coordinate
-- 1.5" scale bar on the image; interactive pan/zoom on the spectrum panel
+- Plots individual spectra and stack in an interactive spectrum panel.

 ---